7 Insights from Visiting Israel

 7. You can make a difference

 Given the religious differences, the history of tension, and the existing suffering in Palestine and the Gaza strip, it is easy to get discouraged.
 And yet one of my big takeaways from the trip was seeing different people—lawyers, journalists, pastors, and more—aiming to make a tangible difference towards peace.
 It was humbling to see people committing their lives towards advancing the good.
 You too can make a difference.
-Pray for the people and the land.
+Pray for the Israeli people and the Palestinians.
 Consider visiting Israel.
 Support efforts towards peace.
-Or educate yourself by reading a good book, such as Reclaiming Israel’s History by David Brog.
+Educate yourself by reading a good book on each side of the issue, such as Reclaiming Israel’s History by David Brog and Blood Brothers, written by a Palestinian Christian.